All pins sent by the municipality unless otherwise noted

 Built along a voyageur route, the settlement was named after the river which was named because the mouth was different to see from the canoe routes.

 Elliot Lake takes it's name from the waterbody of the same name.
-The most common story told about the lake's name origin is that a logging camp cook named Elliot was lost.
+The most common story told about the lake's name origin is that a logging camp cook named Elliot went missing.
 The next morning he was found by the crew, who from that point on called the site "the lake where we found Elliot".

 Donated by the municipality